 But they have to stick it out, they have to stay with the system until the system is done with them.

-The curent generation of parents know nothing different, everyone they know probably went to school.
+The current generation of parents know nothing different, everyone they know probably went to school.
 But that is changing and eyes are opening.
+A post on the alternative to school, education without school and why it’s so much better for kids.

 There is an alternative, a good one, an alternative that is gaining popularity fast all over the world.